 Wiley Cash is The New York Times best-selling author of A Land More Kind Than Home and This Dark Road to Mercy.
 He holds a B.A. in Literature from the University of North Carolina-Asheville, an M.A. in English from the University of North Carolina-Greensboro, and a Ph.D. in English from the University of Louisiana-Lafayette.
 Cash teaches in the Low-Residency MFA Program in Fiction and Nonfiction Writing at Southern New Hampshire University.
 A native of North Carolina, he and his wife live in Wilmington.

 Professor Elliot Engel gives new insights into the backgrounds, accomplishments, and lives of the great masters of English and American literature with his engaging presentations.
 As one of the most sought after and beloved speakers on literature, his mini-lecture series on his favorite literary hero, Charles Dickens, appeared on PBS stations nationwide.
-We are delighted that this year he will be presenting “The Wit of Oscar Wilde.”
+We are delighted that this year he will be presenting “Our Slippery Mother Tongue: A Light History of

 Georgann Eubanks has worked for more than 30 years for groups ranging from Chautauqua Institution to Harvard Divinity School.
 She is one of the founders of the North Carolina Writers’ Network and a past chair of Arts North Carolina, the arts industry’s statewide advocacy organization.
 She also chaired the North Carolina Humanities Council.
 Eubanks served as Director of the Duke University Writers’ Workshop, and is now leading the Table Rock Writers Workshop, held annually in Little Switzerland, NC.
 She has published short stories, poems, reviews, and profiles in many magazines and journals including Oxford American, Bellingham Review, Southern Review, Boston Globe Sunday Magazine, and North American Review.
 Since 2000 Eubanks has been a principal with Donna Campbell in Minnow Media, LLC, a multimedia production company involved in the creation of independent, public affairs documentaries for public television.
 The firm has earned three regional Emmys and numerous other awards for short-and long-form documentary.
 Most recently, Eubanks was commissioned by the North Carolina Arts Council to create a series of guidebooks that direct curious travelers to the historic sites where Tar Heel authors have lived and worked: Literary Trails of the North Carolina Mountains , Literary Trails of the North Carolina Piedmont, and Literary Trails of Eastern North Carolina.